sdiehl/cabal-edit/README.md

 $ cabal-edit add aeson==1.4.0.0
 ```

+*Note: Dependency modification will happen over the library stanza of your Cabal
+file, and not the executable sections.*

 **ugprade**

 The ugprade command can be used to safely manipulate the version bounds for a